A Place for Mom

 Take our free care quiz

-Learn how caring for someone with dementia differs from non-dementia caregiving, six common health consequences of family caregiving, and resources to help safeguard your well-being.
+Learn about how caring for someone with dementia differs from non-dementia caregiving, the impact of dementia on caregivers and family members, and resources to help safeguard your well-being.

 How is dementia caregiving different?

-• Dementia caregivers are more likely to provide “high-intensity care,” according to the level of care index, a measure medical providers use to rate how much care a recipient needs.
+• Providing high-intensity care.
+Dementia caregivers are more likely to provide “high-intensity care” and handle behavioral problems.[02]
 This means people who care for loved ones with dementia offer assistance with more activities of daily living (ADLs) and spend more time each day on caregiving than non-dementia caregivers.

-• Dementia caregivers also report higher amounts of strain, mental and physical health problems, and caregiver burnout, according to a study of 1,500 family caregivers in The Gerontologist.
+• Mental and physical strain.
+Dementia caregivers report higher amounts of strain, mental and physical health problems, and caregiver burnout.
+They also report social isolation and financial hardships as a result of caregiving for a loved one with dementia.[02]

-• People with elderly dementia typically require more supervision, are less likely to express gratitude for the help they receive (due to inability), and are more likely to be depressed.
+• Increased supervision.
+People with elderly dementia typically require more supervision, are less likely to express gratitude for the help they receive (due to inability), and are more likely to be depressed.

 Let our care assessment guide you